Prime Minister Legault’s Controversial Words on SMEs: Investing or Disappearing

 Étienne Claessens, founding president of Soluflex.
 Courtesy

-The problem, in his opinion, is that the message is being delivered to them at the very moment when borrowing costs are reaching peaks, that their payroll is already growing, and that with a recession approaching, several are worried about a reduction in their sales.
+The problem, in his opinion, is that the message is being delivered to them at the very moment when borrowing costs are reaching peaks, that their payroll is already growing, and that with a recession approaching, several are worried regarding a reduction in their sales.

-“In such a context,” he asks, “what’s the worst that could happen to them, do you think?”
+“In such a context,” he asks, “what’s the worst that might happen to them, do you think?”
 Well for some it would be realizing that their best people might eventually give in to the charms [et aux salaires] of a new large company freshly arrived in the region.
 If they still have the means, they will have to adjust, otherwise unfortunately risk difficulties. »

 Call for help